jun01pd2015/wrinkle_dataset/README.md

 # Enhanced wrinkle dataset

 - Descriptions:
 Welcome to the official repository for the Enhanced Wrinkle Dataset.
-This dataset was utilized in the research paper "A Facial Wrinkle Segmentation Method Based on Unet++ Model" by Junsuk Lee.
+This dataset was utilized in the research paper "A Facial Wrinkle Segmentation Method Based on Unet++ Model" and "Automated Facial Wrinkle Segmentation Scheme Using UNet++" by Junsuk Lee.
 The dataset is now publicly available to encourage further research, development, and innovation in the field of facial skin analysis.

 ## Contents:
 - skin_masks.zip